Blog: Aaron Dennison and The Dennison Watch Case Company

 Back to the top of the page.

-Dennison Sovereign Cases
+Sovereign Cases

 The gold Sovereign coin was first introduced in 1489 on the orders of King Henry VII.
 Gold Sovereigns were struck throughout the reigns of succeeding Tudor monarchs until minting ceased early in the reign of James I. Issue of Sovereigns by the British Royal Mint recommenced in 1817 after the end of the Napoleonic Wars.
 Gold Sovereigns were also made from 1850 in Australia, and later in Canada, South Africa and India.
-Gold coins in general were withdrawn from circulation in Britain on the outbreak of World War One in 1914.
-Sovereigns did not return to general circulation in Britain after the war, but they remain legal tender and are still made today in small batches for collectors.

-Dennison sovereign cases were made with either single or double tubes, side by side, for holding holding the coins.
 Philip Priestley's book on Dennison (Ref.
-1, p.87) records only that Dennison sovereign cases were made between the wars in solid gold and silver, but it is known that they were also made in rolled or plated gold and silver, and in nickel.
-A correspondent Peter sent me an image of a case with the Dennison company's sun, moon and star trademark in the lid and an inscription around bottom piece “English Make Guaranteed Solid Nickel”.
+1, p.87) records only that Dennison sovereign cases were made ‘between the wars’ in solid gold and silver, but it is known that they were made long before the First World War and were also made in rolled or plated gold and silver, and in nickel.
+A correspondent Peter sent me an image of a case with the Dennison company's sun, moon and star trademark in the lid and an inscription around bottom piece ‘English Make Guaranteed Solid Nickel’.

 A correspondent Ewen B. contributed the images here of a 9 carat gold Dennison sovereign case.
 It is a single tube version.
 The coins go under the horse-shoe shaped retainer, pushing down the plate underneath which has a spring underneath.
 The case can be dated 1913 to 1914 by the Birmingham Assay Office hallmark.
 Date letter punches were changed when new wardens were elected, which at the Birmingham Assay Office was at the end of June, so the same date letter was used over two calendar years.
 At the Birmingham Assay Office this was from 1 July of one year to 30 June the next year.

-The date letter is the Birmingham Assay Office “o” of 1913 to 1914 but the surround is a different shape to that listed in most references including Jackson's.
+The date letter is the Birmingham Assay Office ‘o’ of 1913 to 1914 but the surround is a different shape to that listed in most references including Jackson's.
 It is known that the Birmingham Assay Office used different surrounds for date letter punches, and like the London Assay Office may have used different surrounds of all sizes on gold items, or that the surround was simplified for punches used only on smaller items.
 Whatever the reason, this illustrates the problem with most tables of hallmark date letters, which show only the punch marks used on large silver items and the first year in which the punch was used.
 The date letter punches used on small items and gold items are often different, and date letters were used over two calendar years.

 Dates of Manufacture